ebb-rxds/HUB/README.md

 # HUB
-HUB/spoke manager for dynamic ports in q for mac and linux
+HUB/spoke manager for dynamic ports in q on mac and linux

 The magic.
 Setting a port to infinity sets it to a non blocked free port.
 To take advantage of this we will have a registrar called HUB.